 However, the advice centres are only one element of ‘Returning to new opportunities’.
 Together with various other projects of the German development cooperation, they work closely with actors from civil society, private companies, international organisations and institutions from local partner countries.
 In a joint approach they offer a large number of training and education opportunities for applicants to gain further qualifications in their existing line of work, thus allowing them to improve their labour market prospects.
 This is because certain sectors such as IT or finance are often looking for personnel but do not find any qualified applicants.
 In addition, founders' training assists those who are interested to become self-employed.

-Thanks to support from these projects, more than 663,000 of these individual support measures have been provided since mid-2017.
-Like this, almost 202,200 people, including around 35,600 returnees, have been able to find a job or have received support to set up a business.
+Thanks to support from these projects, about 879,000 of these individual support measures have been provided since mid-2017.
+Like this, almost 256,100 people, including more than 46,200 returnees, have been able to find a job or have received support to set up a business.

 Even when they are still in Germany, people who are interested in returning can obtain advice on a fresh start in their home country.
 To make this possible, GIZ works closely with municipalities and supports services provided by registered charities or social partners.